 The University of Virginia Physicians Group, a private foundation formed to serve the needs of the University of Virginia Health System, identified providing high quality childcare as one of its most urgent needs.
 UPG hired brwarchitects to work with Bright Horizons for the design and construction of a new Childcare Center which will serve 154 children.
 The 17,000 sf facility is designed on a tight suburban site which required maximizing the available outdoor play areas for each age group. brwarchitects created a facility which provides every classroom of the two story building with direct access to an exterior play yard, generous amounts of natural light, and common spaces designed to provide varying experiences of scale.
 The design of each space has been tailored to respond to the age and perceptions of each group of children.
 Materials, finishes and even the landscape design have been coordinated to reinforce the theme of ‘Growing Healthy Lives’.
 The design of the new Childcare Center reflects UPG’s historical links to Thomas Jefferson’s University and corporate vision of Responsibility, Integrity, Stewardship, and Excellence.

 ‘Not your grandmother’s farmhouse!’
 This has been the goal the owner’s have had from the beginning of the design process for creating a ‘generational’ home on 450 acres south of Charlottesville.
 With references to the arts and crafts homes they had come to appreciate, the main house reinforces ‘that moment in the landscape’ where the site transitions from intimate pastures and fields of the approach drive to the distant views of Mont Alto to the northeast.
 The central ‘great room’ with panoramic views of the landscape is flanked by a music room and formal dining dining room.
 The formality transitions to informal settings for the the master bedroom wing and study to the west and the kitchen and family dining to the east.
 The stone, stucco, and clay tile palette of materials embraces the visitor as they approach the home providing an intimate and welcoming entrance to the home.
 A pool and pool house are located along a walking path that leads to the surrounding farm.
-Under construction beginning in 2011, with completion in early 2014.

 Having outgrown their original facility, the congregation desired a facility which would honor their long history in downtown Franklin while providing a vision for future generations.
 The classically inspired design organizes a series of interior gathering spaces which emphasize a sense of unity.
 A sense of the sacred is created by the barrel vaulted nave spanning over a radially organized seating configuration.
 The chancel’s laterally positioned lancet windows and new rose window recall the history of the gathered church, augmenting the relocated historic stained glass windows now seen in the new transept.
 Educational and administrative facilities are equipped with linked state of the art media and communication resources, further enhancing the investment in the church’s future generations.